-In-page push notifications is a new, improved push notifications format.
+In-page push notifications (also known as in-page push ads) are a new, improved push notifications format.

 We all might have already tried a lot of ad types and formats, and the goal is always to maximize conversions.
 Still, when it comes to traditional push notifications, we have faced 2 issues: